Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 * You can reproduce your experiments and work, because all steps are saved in a file.
 * You can easily share your settings and experimental setup with colleagues.

-*) If job files are version controlled or environment `env` is saved along with slurm output.
+*) If job files are version controlled or environment `env` is saved along with Slurm output.

 !!! hint "Syntax: Submitting a batch job"